 Appointed May 2018

-Ruairidh is currently studying Applied Music with the University of the Highlands.
+Ruairidh studied Applied Music with the University of the Highlands.
 Playing the fiddle and accordion, Ruairidh has grown up with Fèis Rois taking part in the Ceilidh Trail and other projects including KIN & the Community and The Boy & the Bunnet.
 Alongside attending the music school in Plockton, playing with Gizzen Briggs and promoting music with Sutherland Sessions, Ruairidh’s experiences means he has a wide perspective of music in Scotland which will hopefully help contribute towards the continued growth of Fèis Rois.

 Appointed May 2018